Geodesic slice sampling on the sphere: Geodesic Slice Sampling in

-\subsection{Geodesic Shrinkage Slice Sampling.}
+\subsection{Geodesic Shrinkage Slice Sampling}

-Now we modify the ideal geo\-desic slice sampler by replacing the acceptance/rejection step of Algorithm~\ref{A: ISS} by Neal’s bracketing procedure on the interval $[0, 2\pi)$, see \cite{Neal}.
-Since we are on a bounded interval, only shrinkage and no expansion steps are necessary to sample from a geodesic: We pick candidates from subsets of $[0, 2\pi)$ that shrink until an accepted sample is generated.
-Intuitively, this strategy reduces the number of rejections per iteration, because candidates will be drawn from nested intervals that contain a neighbourhood of the current state.
-To study this variant of geodesic slice sampling, we exploit the fact that it coincides with the shrinkage procedure used in elliptical slice sampling, see \cite{Murray}.
-Note that this algorithm can still be viewed as a realisation of the procedure in Section \ref{Sec: Walking the sphere} in the sense of Remark \ref{R: Relation to general framework}.
+Now we modify the ideal geo\-desic slice sampler by replacing the acceptance/rejection step of Algorithm~\ref{A: ISS} by a shrinkage procedure that has been also used in elliptical slice sampling \citep[see][]{Murray} and originates in Neal’s bracketing procedure on the interval $[0, 2\uppi)$ \citep[see][]{Neal}.
+We pick candidates from subsets of $[0, 2\uppi)$ that shrink until an accepted sample is generated.
+Intuitively, this strategy reduces the number of rejections per iteration, because candidates will be drawn from nested intervals that contain a neighborhood of the current state.
+Note that this approach can still be viewed as a realization of the procedure discussed in Section~\ref{Sec: Walking the sphere} in the sense of Remark \ref{R: Relation to general framework}.

-In addition to the requirements of the previous sections, we now assume that the unnormalized density $\targetdensity$ is lower semi-continuous, that is, the superlevel sets $\levelset{t}$ are open for all $t \in \mathbb{R}_+$.
-We start by introducing the shrinkage procedure.
+In Algorithm~\ref{A: Shrinkage procedure specific} we provide the shrinkage procedure as subroutine that is called as $\shrink{x}{v}{t}$ with input $x \in \sphere{\dim -1}$, $v \in \subsphere{\dim -2}{x}$ and level $t \in (0, \targetdensity(x))$.
+Roughly, it generates a point from a specified geodesic level set $\glevelset{x}{v}{t}$ by drawing points uniformly from a segment of (one winding) of the great circle $\geodesic{(x,v)}$ until we hit $\glevelset{x}{v}{t}$, while the rejected points are used to successively shrink the segment of the great circle.
+We work with this procedure as a black box by encapsulating it in the distribution of its output.